UPPS 01.04.45 - Concealed Carry of Handguns by License Holders on University Premises

 Texas State University is committed to providing a safe environment for students, employees, and visitors.

 The purpose of this policy is to set forth reasonable rules, regulations, and provisions regarding the carrying of concealed handguns by license holders on all Texas State University campuses and controlled premises.

-Effective August 1, 2016, as authorized by Texas Government Code §411.2031, individuals who hold a valid license to carry a concealed handgun (“license holder”) will be allowed to carry a concealed handgun on or about their person on the campus or on the premises located on the campus of a public institution of higher education.
+Effective August 1, 2016, as authorized by Texas Government Code Section 411.2031, individuals who hold a valid license to carry a handgun (license holder) are allowed to carry a concealed handgun on or about their person on the campus or on the premises located on the campus of a public institution of higher education.
 The law does not allow the institution of higher education to establish provisions that generally prohibit or have the effect of generally prohibiting the carrying of concealed handguns by license holders on the campus.
 However, it does state that the president or other chief executive officer shall establish reasonable rules, regulations, or other provisions regarding the carrying of concealed handguns by license holders on the campus of the institution or on premises located on the campus of the institution.

-No person shall openly carry firearms or illegal weapons (as defined in Texas Penal Code §46.05 a.) or display a deadly weapon in a manner calculated to cause alarm (as prohibited by Texas Penal Code §42.01), while on university property.
-Exceptions to this prohibition include persons commissioned as peace officers in the State of Texas and federal law enforcement personnel.
+No person shall openly carry firearms or illegal weapons (as defined in Texas Penal Code 46.05a) or display a deadly weapon in a manner calculated to cause alarm (as prohibited by Texas Penal Code Section 42.01) while on university property.
+Exceptions to this prohibition include persons commissioned as peace officers in the state of Texas and federal law enforcement personnel.